Zhenyuan-Li/NextJS-and-NestJS/sg-2022-nest/README.md

 - Class names should include the kind of thing we are creating
 - Name of class and name of file should always match up
 - Filename template: name._type_of_thing_.ts

+# S2 Messages

+Store and retrieve messages stored in a plain JSON file

+## Request

+- Create a new message
+  - POST localhost:3000/messages
+  - {"content": "Hello World}
+- Retrieve a list of all messages
+  - GET localhost:3000/messages
+- Retrieve a message with a particular ID
+  - GET localhost:3000/messages/id

+## Notes

+- To create a new module. p.s.
+It will add Module at the end of directory name automatically

+  `nest generate module messages`